Do you have a Business Continuity Plan yet? by Stephen Brown

 Sunday, July 31st, 2016

-IFMA Facility Management Consultant’s Council (FMCC) has recently released a White Paper on Business Continuity.
+IFMA Facility Management Consultant’s Council (FMCC) has released a White Paper on Business Continuity.

 In the United States, organizations have requirement for adequate planning and implementation.
 Some US industries – financial is a great example, are under more specific mandate for formal plans that include every function within the company.

 - Did you know that the CEO of a US corporation was found personally responsible because the Emergency Response plans were incomplete?
 A shooting occurred at the workplace and the shocked fellow employees didn’t know how to respond… The delay to call 9-1-1 may have cost a life.

 - Were you aware there is a huge percentage of companies that do not recover from catastrophic events – even if they have insurance cover?
 The disruption to customers caused them to locate other vendors/suppliers and the clients did not return.